frankdin1/EncapsulationChallenge/README.md

-# EncapsulationExercise
+# EncapsulationChallenge
-This is an exercise from Tim Buchalka's Javacourse to reinforce the concept of encapsulation.
+This is an exercise from Tim Buchalka's Java course to reinforce the concept of encapsulation.